Available for the following Plan types:

 We know how important it is to be able to explain an issue to your team and get it prioritized and addressed.
 FullStory provides you with three tools that empower you to accomplish this:

-- Click on a Conversion Opportunity to see details such as where in the Conversion Funnel your users dropped off with the Opportunity Details View.
+- Click on a Conversion Opportunity to see details such as where in the Conversion Funnel your users dropped off with the Opportunity Table.

-- Once you’re in this view, select Watch Sessions to view examples of users who were or were not affected by the bad experience and who did or did not convert.
+- Once you’re in this view, select Session Playlist to view examples of users who were or were not affected by the bad experience and who did or did not convert.

 - Share your findings by downloading a PDF or creating a Share Link that you can easily send to others to view a snapshot of the relevant Conversions Opportunity.

-The summary area gives you both a written and visual interpretation of the key details of this Opportunity.
+The Opportunity Details View gives you both a written and visual interpretation of the key details of the opportunity you select.
 A KPI summary bar at the top provides the number of lost conversions in your date range, annualized lost conversions which projects the loss over a full year, the number of affected users, the conversions impact specific to the impacted steps and the statistical confidence level of this signal.

 Below the summary, we see the whole funnel for all users in the cohort and highlight where we see lost conversions.
 The relevant part of the funnel is shown by the pink dashed box.
-This helps us pinpoint where the Dead Click is happening.
+This helps us pinpoint where the signal is happening.

-Below the graph, you can see the comparison of users that experienced this Dead Click signal vs those users that did not experience the Dead Click.
-This comparison is across the entire funnel; from Step 1 to Step 5.
+Below the graph, click on Compare Dimensions to see the comparison of users that experienced the signal you are viewing vs those users that did not experience it.
+The comparison is across the entire funnel.

 Additionally, with dimensionality within Conversions you can better understand the impact that a particular dimension is having on an opportunity.
-With 6 static dimensions you can understand if this Dead Click is isolated to a specific browser type, device, region, operating system, screen resolution and referrer host.
+With 6 static dimensions you can understand if this signal is isolated to a specific browser type, device, region, operating system, screen resolution and referrer host.
 Reviewing the comparison of dimensionality is a way for you to quickly conduct a deeper analysis into which factors most impact your conversions.
-You can compare dimensions for users that experienced this Dead Click to those users that did not experience the Dead Click.
+You can compare dimensions for users that experienced this signal to those users that did not experience the signal.

 Keep reading to see how you can also Watch Sessions and Share this information!